shion-app/docs/src/guide/timeline.md

 Link **manual timing**, **automatic timing**, **browser history**, **application remark**, **obsidian note** by time display with the calendar on the right

+You can perform different operations on each item through the icons on the left

 ![](https://cdn.jsdelivr.net/gh/shion-app/docs/src/public/assets/en/timeline/timeline.png)

 ## Filter {#filter}